Our Denver Electrician Blog

-After over 50 years in Denver providing residential electrical services to the metro area, we’ve come across just about every electrical systems problem that can be encountered.
-Here are a few of the more common home electrical problems:
+After over 50 years in Denver providing residential electrical services to the metro area, we’ve come across just about every electrical problem out there.

 Just like other items with moving parts, switches wear out over time and, unfortunately, they can’t be repaired, so they must be replaced.